Racimy/icloud-mail-mcp/README.md

 A Model Context Protocol (MCP) server for integrating with iCloud Mail using App Password authentication.
 This server provides tools to read, send, and manage emails through iCloud's IMAP and SMTP services.

+> Development logs for this project are being shared on [Hack Club's Summer of Making](https://summer.hackclub.com/projects/7559).
+Check it out to follow the development journey!

 ## Features

 - **Secure Authentication**: Uses App-specific passwords for secure iCloud Mail access